-These records must be maintained for six years after the date of submission of the final claim for the fiscal year to which they pertain.
+These records must be maintained for six (6) years after the date of submission of the final claim for the fiscal year to which they pertain.
 If audit findings have not been resolved, the records shall be retained for as long as may be required (beyond the end of the six-year period) for the resolution of the issues raised by the audit.
 These records will be made readily available, upon request.

 Sites may use a variety of food production methods.
-For example, a site might use the Central Kitchen for snacks and catered lunches.
+For example, a site might use the Central Kitchen for snacks and cater lunches.
 In this case, the site must then maintain two types of expenditure records accordingly.

-Adult Care Centers Policy & Procedure Manual 7th Edition Revised 6/2023
+Adult Care Centers Policy & Procedure Manual 8th Edition Revised 11/2024

-Section 6.15 Required Records Catered/Vended Meals
+Chapter 6 Requirements of Management Providers of Multiple Sites Section 6.15 Required Records Catered/Vended Meals

-Sites that use a vended meal that is produced by food service production kitchens are considered vended.
+Sites that use meals produced by food service production kitchens are considered vended sites.
 These sites must keep the following information to justify their food expenditures.

 Dated Menus.
-Copies of all dated menus must be dated and reflect the actual meal served and serving size of each food item for all meals served.
+Copies of all approved menus must be dated, signed by a registered dietitian and reflect the actual meal served and serving size of each food item for all meals served.
 Substitutions must be recorded on the daily menu.

 Food Service Contract.
 In addition to other information, includes the cost per meal by type.
-Invitation to Bid packets are furnished to provider upon request.
+Invitation to Bid packets are furnished to provider, upon request.

 Food Service Management Company Invoice.
-This monthly bill is sent to the adult care site or administering institution.
+This monthly bill is sent to the Adult Care site or administering institution.
 The invoice must list date, type, and total number of meals/items served/delivered to the site(s) named during the calendar month and total monthly costs per contract.